sam-im/yace/README.md

 # yace - Yet Another Chip8 Emulator

 # Project Structre
-## CHIP8 emulator
+## chip8-emulator
-Library that includes the CHIP8 implementation.
-The main.rs file is only used for debugging purposes, which you can ignore.
+Library that implements the CHIP8 itself.
+It also includes a main.rs file, which should be ignored as it is only used for simple testing using the terminal.

+### Dependencies
+- fastrand: random number generator used for an instruction that needs randomness.

-## WASM frontend
+## chip8-wasm
+Frontend for the CHIP8 implementation.
+Uses WASM.

+### Dependencies
+TODO

 ## ROMs
 The roms folder includes a number of tests from Timendus's [chip8-test-suite repository](https://github.com/Timendus/chip8-test-suite).